AUTOMATIC1111/stable-diffusion-webui/README.md

 The launcher can perform automatic update of main repository, requirements, extensions and submodules:

-- Main repository:
+- **Main repository**:
   Update is *not* performed by default, enable with `--upgrade` flag
-- Requirements:
+- **Requirements**:
-  Check is performed on each startup and missing requirements are auto-installed, can be skipped with `--skip-requirements` flag
+  Check is performed on each startup and missing requirements are auto-installed
+  Can be skipped with `--skip-requirements` flag
-- Extensions and submodules:
+- **Extensions and submodules**:
-  Update is performed on each startup and installer for each extension is started, can be skipped with `--skip-extensions` flag
+  Update is performed on each startup and installer for each extension is started
+  Can be skipped with `--skip-extensions` flag
-- If timestamp of last sucessful setup is newer than actual repository version or version of newest extension, launcher will run in *quick* mode
+- **Quick mode**: Automatically enabled if timestamp of last sucessful setup is newer than actual repository version or version of newest extension

 <br>